Genesis Energy Limited: Power stations

 Genesis Energy operates the Huntly Power Station, a (953 MW) coal- and gas-fired thermal plant on the Waikato River.
 In addition to two gas/coal-fired generating units, Huntly has a 50 MW open-cycle gas turbine unit that runs as base load, and a (403 MW) combined cycle gas turbine commissioned in June 2007 as a NZ$500 million project.
 Huntly also has a third coal unit, which can be taken out of storage within 90 days.
 The coal units are mainly used as hydro firming when New Zealand is in a dry winter.

 The first of the four coal-fired units at the Huntly Power Station was taken out of service in late 2012.
 A second unit was placed into long-term storage in December 2013 and permanently retired in June 2015.

 The company also operates the (7.3 MW) Hau Nui windfarm in the North Island.

 Future generation developments

 Castle Hill

 Genesis Energy has resource consents for a wind farm at Castle Hill, 20 km north-east of Masterton in the northern Wairarapa.
 It is planning up to 286 turbines over a 30 km2 area, with a total installed capacity of up to 860 MW and potentially generating over 2000 GWh per year.

+In March 2023 Genesis applied to extend the resource consent for the wind farm and vary its conditions.
+Its proposal involves reducing the size of the windfarm to 300MW.
+Consent was granted in October 2023, and now expires in 2031.

 Slopedown Wind Farm

-In 2010, Genesis Energy purchased the Slopedown wind from Wind Prospect CWP Ltd. It is 15 km east of Wyndham.
+In 2010, Genesis Energy purchased the Southland Wind Farm aka Slopedown wind from Wind Prospect CWP Ltd. It is 15 km east of Wyndham.
 Genesis Energy has not yet applied for resource consents.
+This appears to be a Contact Energy project now as stated in Southland Wind Farm.